matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

   - `"invite_rule": "has-shared-room"`: Only allow invites where the Inviter shares at least one room with the Invitee.
   - `"invite_rule": "has-direct-room"`: Only allow invites where the Inviter shares at least one direct room with the Invitee.
   - `"invite_rule": "none"`: Prevent any invites from being sent to the Invitee.
-- `"allow"`: An Array of RuleItems where if any are true, an invite request will not be blocked.
+- `"allow"`: An Array of RuleItems where if any are True, an invite request will not be blocked.
-- `"deny"`: An Array of RuleItems where if any are true, an invite request will be blocked.
+- `"deny"`: An Array of RuleItems where if any are True, an invite request will be blocked.

 #### `RuleItem`
 A RuleItem defines a Rule that can test against an invite request.
 This primarily exists for structural consistency with the room state `m.join_rules`.